Gowtham-app-developer/Flutter-Interview-Questions/Basics.md

 ## Set and HashSet

-- Unordered collection of unique items (i.e.) It does not contain duplicate elements.
+- __Set__ is the Unordered collection of unique items (i.e.) It does not contain duplicate elements.
 - We cannot get elements by index, since the items are unordered.
 - __Hash Set__ is the implementation of unordered set.
 - It is based on hash-table based set implementation (i.e.) Each of the elements are identified with the help of hash values.